 On the Project menu, click Add Reference.

-On the .NET tab, select the PIA you want in the Component Name list.
+On the Framework tab, select the PIA you want in the Component Name list.
 For more information about the available Microsoft Office primary interop assemblies, see Office Primary Interop Assemblies.

 If the project targets the .NET Framework 4 or the .NET Framework 4.5, the Embed Interop Types property for the assembly reference is set to True by default.
 By using this setting, your solution does not require the PIA on end-user computers.
 For more information, see Designing and Creating Office Solutions.

 In Office projects, always add references to Office PIAs by using the .NET tab of the Add Reference dialog rather than the COM tab.
 For more information, see Office Primary Interop Assemblies.